About our Einstein Research Unit

-We are dedicated to making our research visible to the public and translating our insights into practical applications across diverse social contexts.
-Therefore, we collaborate with our partners from civil society to learn from their practical experiences and facilitate a mututal exchange between science and the public.
+We are dedicated to making our research visible to the public and translating our insights into practical applications across social contexts.
+Therefore, we collaborate with our partners from civil society to learn from their practical experiences and facilitate a mutual exchange between science and the public.

 Background